 A few observations...

 a.)
 Deformed Sediments.
-Soft sediment deformation occurs in 5 zones, always in lacustrine-sluggish fluvial-paleosol sediments of the Savage Island Member (a broad, low-relief floodplain).
+Soft sediment deformation occurs in 6 zones (labeled A-F), mostly in lacustrine-sluggish fluvial-paleosol sediments of the Savage Island Member (a broad, low-relief floodplain).
 While reasonable to speculate about a potential earthquake origin (seismites), field inspection of the same strata at two dozen other nearby locations confirms the deformation is syn-sedimentary.
 The contorted beds do not appear to have been created by recurring earthquakes generated by Yakima Fold Belt faults.
 Green lines follow SSD horizons, lettered A through E in the figure above.
-Downloadable PDF is below.

 b.)
 Diatomite.
 Diatomite occurs at flooding surfaces (lake deepenings).
 Three lake fillings are floored by paleosol sequences and sometimes diatomite.
 Thin diatomite beds are basically shallow water indicators; shallow water paleosols.
 Diatomite is typically associated with warm, shallow, isolated Miocene lakes near George, WA.
 But diatomite lakes formed in the Pliocene, too.
 Off-channel lakes that seasonally dried to playas it would seem.
 They still actively mine diatomite near the summit of Frenchman Hills (IMERYS, Inc).